eviltosh/eviltosh.github.io/README.md

 # eviltosh.github.io
-# Using random and the while loop to generate lottery numbers using Python3
+# Using random and the while loop to generate lottery numbers using Python